brongo/SAMUEL/README.md

 SAMUEL is a tool for extracting assets from DOOM Eternal.

-It is cross-platform, open-source, and has an easy-to-use graphical interface.
+It is cross-platform, open-source, and features an easy-to-use graphical interface.

 # Usage: